Homes and building – part one; construction

 Electric sports car 2020

 This is what is possible so this is how it will eventually be.
-By 2020 the current crop of sports cars and even some supercars will be matched in performance by what we now class as a shopping trolley.
+By 2020 the current crop of sports cars and even some supercars will be matched in performance by rather ordinary family cars.

 Heavy chassis design